damusss/Guiscript/README.md

 It aims to be easy to use and pygame friendly with freedom of game loop.<br>
 It revolves around user responsible changes and good performance for games.<br>
 The elements structure is easy to follow thanks to the use of context managers.<br>
-Customization is easily accessible thanks to the styling and style priority and inheritance system.
+Customization is easily accessible thanks to the styling, style priority and inheritance system.

-# Builtin Elements
-WIP

-# Other Features
-WIP

-## Builtin Styles
-WIP

 # Installation
 # NOT OUT YET